palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 **1 2 3 4 5 6 7 8**
 These ASCII characters turn the respective channels [1-8] off.
 The channel will read 0.00 when off during streamData mode.
 These commands work in and out of streamData mode.

+**returns** none, there is no confirmation.

-###Turn Channels ON
+### Turn Channels ON
 **! @ # $ % ^ &  * **
 These ASCII characters turn the respective channels [1-8] on.
 The channel will read ADC output values during streamData mode.
 These commands work in and out of streamData mode.

+**returns** none, there is no confirmation.

-###Test Signal Control Commands
+### Test Signal Control Commands
 **0 - = p [ ]**
 Turn **all** available channels on, and connect them to internal test signal.
 These are useful for self test and calibration.
 For example, you can measure the internal noise by sending **0** which connects all inputs to an internal GND.
+If streaming, the stream will be stopped, the proper registers set on the ADS1299, and the stream will be resumed.

 * **0**  Connect to internal GND (VDD - VSS)
 * **-**  Connect to test signal 1xAmplitude, slow pulse